 WHEELS & TIRES

-The RDX was the first Acura model with standard 18-inch wheels and tires.
-For 2010, the RDX comes with new 18x7.5-inch 10-spoke aluminum wheels paired with Michelin Pilot HX MXM4 P235/55R18 tires.
-The Michelin high-performance all-season tires are exclusively designed for the RDX, and have optimized sidewall rigidity that maintains vehicle stability in all load conditions.
+The RDX was the first Acura model to be equipped as standard with 18-inch wheels and tires.
+The RDX comes with 18x7.5-inch 10-spoke aluminum wheels paired with Michelin Pilot HX MXM4 P235/55R18 tires.
+The Michelin all-season tires are exclusively designed for the RDX, and have optimized sidewall rigidity that maintains vehicle stability in varying load conditions.
 The low-profile tires also provide top class traction and braking in all weather conditions.
 In addition, an optional dealer-installed 19-inch wheel and tire package is available.

 4-WHEEL DISC BRAKES